ibm-cloud-docs/cephaas/s3_cred_create.md

 # Creating object storage S3 credential
 {: #creating-s3-credential-sds}

+A credential provides the information required to provide authentication for applications.
+{: shortdesc}

+The credentials are always associated with a Service ID, and new Service IDs can be created along with a new credential.

 Create S3 credentials for object storage by using the UI, CLI, or API.

+To create a credential, you must be granted the Administrator platform role or a custom role.
+For more information, see the [IAM access documentation](/docs/sdsaas?topic=sdsaas-managing-iam).
-{: shortdesc}
+{: important}

 ## Creating S3 credential using the UI
 {: #creating-s3-credential-using-ui}